Viewability and brand safety tags slow the sites

 And, now George W. Ivie, CEO and executive director at the Media Rating Council said that cross-platform measurement is close to becoming a reality.

-Media Rating Council will issue a draft version of cross-media audience measurement standard for video, next week.
+Media Rating Council will issue a draft version of the cross-media audience measurement standard for video, next week.
 As you’ve guessed, the standard is a framework for measuring and reporting audiences across the platforms.

 He said the standard is looking to create a set of definitions of cross-media measurement, from which we can advance and it also recommends minimum disclosures for measurement data users.